 Tracking your WordPress forms in Google Analytics gives you clear data on how well your forms are performing and what you can do to improve them.

-With tracking in place, you can spot which of your forms convert best and which ones need improvement.
+For example, you can spot which of your WordPress forms convert best and which ones need improvement.
 You can even see which pages visitors land on before submitting a form.

 Form tracking also provides deeper insights into your audience, including: